Help us improve your experience.

 Shortcut Initiator and Responder Roles

 The shortcut suggester chooses one of the shortcut partners to act as the initiator for the shortcut; the other partner acts as the responder.
 If one of the partners is behind a NAT device, then the partner behind the NAT device is chosen as the initiator.
-If none of the partners is behind a NAT device, then the suggester randomly chooses one of the partners as the initiator; the other partner acts as the responder.
+If none of the partners is behind a NAT device, the suggester randomly chooses one of the partners as the initiator; the other partner acts as the responder.
 If both partners are behind NAT devices, then a shortcut cannot be created between them; the suggester does not send a shortcut exchange to any of the peers.

 The shortcut suggester begins the shortcut exchange with the responder first.
 If the responder accepts the shortcut suggestion, then the suggester notifies the initiator.